Blog

 Inside your CatDoes project, open the build-and-release agent, pick "Android App Bundle," and run the build.
 The AAB format has three advantages over legacy APKs:

-Future-proof: AAB is Google's required format for new apps and unlocks modern features like dynamic delivery.
+• Required format: AAB is Google's mandatory format for new apps and unlocks modern features like dynamic delivery.

 Understanding App Signing